What Triggers Chocolate Cravings? Here’s the Surprising Truth

 Why do we crave chocolate?

 In addition, chocolate is now a staple in Western culture.
 It’s often given as a gift, used as a dessert, or even eaten as a snack.
-And because it’s so prevalent, it’s not surprising that we start to crave it when we see it or smell it.
+And because it’s so prevalent, it’s unsurprising that we crave it when we see or smell it.

-So if you’re wondering why you can’t resist that chocolate bar, you’re not alone!
-Craving chocolate is perfectly normal – and there’s no need to feel guilty about indulging in a little bit of sweetness.
+So, if you’re wondering why you can’t resist that chocolate bar, you’re not alone!
+Craving chocolate is perfectly normal – and there’s no need to feel guilty about indulging in a bit of sweetness.
 Just enjoy it!

 5 – Vitamin Deficiency